Guide rail: Power tool guide rail

-Accessory to a power tool, such as a straight, swivel or angle jig for a circular saw, and can also referred to as a fence.
+Accessory to a power tool, such as a straight, swivel or angle jig for a circular saw, and can also be referred to as a fence.
 The guide rail system provides an acute method of cutting material.

 Elevator shaft guide rail

 Guide rails are part of the inner workings of most elevator and lift shafts, functioning as the vertical, internal track.
 The guide rails are fixed to two sides of the shaft; one guides the elevator car and the other for the counterweight.
 In tandem, these rails operate both as stabilization within the shaft during routine use and as a safety system in case of emergency stops.

 Roadway guide rail

 A guide rail is a system designed to guide vehicles back to the roadway and away from potentially hazardous situations.
 There is no legal distinction between a guide rail and a guard rail.
+According to the US Federal Highway Administration, the terms guardrail and guiderail are synonymous.

 Several types of roadway guide rail exist; all are engineered to guide vehicular traffic on roads or bridges.
 Such systems include W-beam, box beam, cable, and concrete barrier.
 Each system is intended to guide vehicles back onto the road as opposed to guard them from going off the road into potential danger.